GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-08-21-centraal-bureau-voor-de-statistiek-api.md

 The difference between Dimension and Topic is that the latter refers to the things that are measured, resulting in the numbers, codes or maybe boolean values that you find in the tables.
 A topic can be 'number of bankruptcies' or 'average income'.

 Dimension is the thing that specifies which items should be counted and which should not be counted for a given topic.
 For example, if you want to limit the measurement of average income to a certain age group, then average income is the topic and age group is the dimension.
-This explains why GeoDetail, GeoDimension and TimeDimension are dimensions and not topics, as we use them to restrict the number of things to count or measure to a specific period or geographical area.
+This explains why GeoDetail, GeoDimension and TimeDimension are dimensions and not topics, as we use them to restrict the number of things to measure to a specific period or geographical area.

 ### 5 - The structure of a dimension

-It is worthwile to note that while all topics used in a table can be found in `/DataProperties`, the dimensions are only found by their main description.
+It is worthwile to note that while all topics used in a table can be found in `/DataProperties` or via `/TypedDataSet?$top=1`, the dimensions are only found by their main description.
 For example, table 86052NED has a dimension 'Opleidingsniveau' that shows up like this in /DataProperties:

 ```
     {